ZenghuPKU/cell_spot_finding/cell_spot_find.md

                         Area threshold for image processing.
 ```

-Here give an example just using basic parameter not adjust threshold, contrast, and brightness, but you can change them according to your own images.
-Now I just set them in a relative fine default value.
+Here's an example using basic parameters without adjusting thresholds, contrast, and brightness.
+You can modify these according to your own images.
+The current default settings do not alter brightness and contrast, and utilize relatively universal thresholds.

 ```batchfile
 $ python find_batch.py --input_dir T15_tif --output_image_dir T15_res --output_csv T15.csv
 ```

-You will see log like below
+During the execution, you'll see logs similar to the following:
+> - Ignore any warnings that may appear.
+> - Cell counting for ch00 may take longer, please be patient.
+(Approximately several tens of seconds per image).
+> - When you see this message "all works have DONE!", it indicates that the script has finished running.
+Please review the image results to decide whether adjustments to thresholds, brightness, or contrast are needed.
+You can check the CSV file to view the final statistical results.

 ```batch
 2024-06-14 11:37:37.267706: I tensorflow/core/platform/cpu_feature_guard.cc:210] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.